falcaoaugustos/uTilePuzzle/README.md

 ## License

 * uTilePuzzle is released under an MIT license.
-See LICENSE.md file for more information.
+See LICENSE file for more information.